openKolibri/halo-90/readme.md

 ![springPins]

 The top part is lifted up and the assembled board is slipped in.
-The spring force from the PCB pushes back down on to the pads and can then be left for programing and debugging.
+The spring force from the PCB pushes back down on to the pads and can then be left for programming and debugging.

 ## Artwork
 The design and layout, the main artwork on the board and the PCB layers and traces, are *NOT* protected Intellectual Property ("IP"), see LICENSE files for appropriate details.